 For example, a tenured male professor at UC Berkeley was recently suspended for two years after a female student accused him of sexually harassing her.
 While the college stated that the professor was suspended with one unpaid and one partially paid year, the student was outraged as she later discovered that the college included a paid sabbatical for the second year.

 She found it discouraging given how many years he has gotten away with this inappropriate behavior.
 The case investigator also claims that it was hard for students to speak up about his actions because of his influential position.

 College students are at an emotionally vulnerable point in their lives.
 They worry about their grades, payments, career choices and what connections they want to create to shape their futures.
 Having to deal with sexual harassment from a fellow student or teacher drastically increases that mental strain even further.
 Some may feel they need to prioritize other parts of their lives and just see this cruel behavior as a minor inconvenience to deal with.

 What makes it especially hard for students to report on these issues is that they live on campus with hundreds of people their age every day.
 If word gets out that they got a beloved professor or athlete fired, other classmates could start targeting them.
 While schools do try to keep sexual harassment cases under wraps, word can spread fast in the age of social media.

 California students need to know that it’s all right to report someone who sexually harassed them.
 Not stopping the culprit now means they could continue to misbehave towards the student or to other classmates and faculty.
-If you know someone struggling to speak up on campus, have them talk to someone with experience in dealing with sexual harassment cases to guide them on what to do.
+If you know someone struggling to speak up on campus, have them talk to someone with experience in dealing with sexual harassment cases.